 However, you need to keep certain tips in mind when submitting guest posts.
 Don’t include excessive backlinks, don’t waste time publishing on low authority sites, don’t keep using the same websites, and certainly don’t publish valueless content or content that’s already been published elsewhere.

 Friends or others in your industry may be willing to link back to your site if you link back to theirs from time to time.

 “Time to time” is an important detail you can’t ignore.
-Google doesn’t want publishers engaging in link schemes, one of which involves using backlinks to manipulate rankings in search results.
+Google doesn’t want publishers engaging in link schemes, one of which involves using low quality backlinks to manipulate rankings in search engine results pages (SERPs).
 If it appears that you’re engaging in such a scheme, Google may actually penalize your site accordingly.